-The ECITB Project Collaboration Toolkit is intended as a practical guide for the Oil & Gas sector project management community.
-It has been developed in response to feedback received from participants of the ECITB Project Management Conference, staged at the Aberdeen Exhibition and Conference Centre in November 2015.
-The Toolkit more generally addresses the project delivery challenges that the sector faces in seeking to enhance project performance through collaboration in the present UKCS circumstances of lower oil prices, the maturity of the UKCS basin, and the need to continue to compete with other global regions for continued investment.
+The ECITB Project Collaboration Toolkit is intended as a practical guide for the UK engineering construction project management community.
+It has been developed in response to feedback received from participants in the ECITB Project Management Conference, staged in Aberdeen in November 2015.
+It originally sought to address the project delivery challenges that the UK Oil & Gas sector faced to enhance project performance in the UKCS; namely a 'lower for longer' oil price, the maturity of the UKCS basin and the need to continue to compete with other global regions for investment.